March 1, 2022

-The case law has also established that another touchstone of vicarious liability is whether the position of authority expected the assailant to establish psychological intimacy with the people under his or her control.
+The case law has also established that another touchstone of vicarious liability is whether the employer expected the assailant to establish psychological intimacy with the people under his or her control.
 This factor is linked to the ultimate question of whether the abuse is a manifestation of the inherent risks of the organization.

-The ability of the assailant to exercise power over the victims is another factor that is considered in the vicarious liability analysis.
+The ability of the assailant to exercise power over their victims is another factor that is considered in the vicarious liability analysis.
 In K.T. v.
-Vranich9, the Ontario Superior Court of Justice noted that the victim’s boss wielded considerable economic power over her and that this made abuse more likely.
+Vranich, the Ontario Superior Court of Justice noted that the victim’s boss wielded considerable economic power over her and that this made abuse more likely.

 In Bennett, the Supreme Court of Canada placed special emphasis on the power differential that was created by the position of the church in the community, which the Court described as “God like”.